SamanthaCorner/100daysPython-DAY-8/README.md

                      = 1.6

 * Because you can't buy 0.6 of a can of paint, the result should be rounded up to 2 cans.

+# Prime Number

+A Prime number can only be cleanly divided by itself and 1.
+For more information: https://en.wikipedia.org/wiki/Prime_number

+This program checks whether or not a number is prime:

+* 2 is a prime number because it's only divisible by 1 and 2.

+* 4 is not a prime number because you can divide it by 1, 2 or 4.